fede3123/fede3123/README.md

 -Hi, my name is Federico Rosero Vivas, i am learning ia with Python, Tensor flow and keras

--I am from Colombia and i like Play videogames like Dark souls and create reviews
+-I am from Colombia and i like Play videogames and create reviews of them

 -I wish that you find something interesting in my repositorys and if you have any ideas for improve my code, don´t hesitate to make a request :D